isubasinghe/pipekit/starting-with-argo.md

   "deb [arch=$(dpkg --print-architecture) signed-by=/usr/share/keyrings/docker-archive-keyring.gpg] https://download.docker.com/linux/ubuntu \
   $(lsb_release -cs) stable" | sudo tee /etc/apt/sources.list.d/docker.list > /dev/null
 ```
-After this process, the latest docker binaries should be available for download following an update, you can use the below commands to install docker:
+After this process, the latest Docker binaries should be available for download following an update, you can use the below commands to install Docker:
 ```bash
 sudo apt-get update
 sudo apt-get install docker-ce docker-ce-cli containerd.io
 ```

-Verify docker has been installed correctly by running `docker ps` you should see output like this:
+Verify Docker has been installed correctly by running `docker ps` you should see output like this:
 <img src="https://github.com/isubasinghe/pipekit/raw/main/docker.png" alt="docker command line output of CONTAINER ID IMAGE COMMAND CREATED STATUS  PORTS NAMES"/>

-In the case you get a permission error, you need to add setup docker to run without root privileges.
+In the case you get a permission error, you need to add setup Docker to run without root privileges.

 To do this, you must follow the steps below:

-  1. Create the docker group:
+  1. Create the `docker` group:

   ```bash
   sudo groupadd docker